 Why Study a Latin Curriculum (Isn’t it Dead?)?

 The origins of Latin can be traced back to the days of Ancient Rome.
-It was the official language used by all the people in the Roman Empire and was widely spoken throughout Europe and beyond until it began to decline in popularity during the Middle Ages.
+It was the official language used by all the people in the Roman Empire.
+It was widely spoken throughout Europe and beyond until it declined in popularity during the Middle Ages.

-Despite this, Latin has had an immense impact on our modern languages today — especially English — through its influence over grammar rules and vocabulary words.
-For instance, there are dozens of common English terms that derive directly from Latin roots such as “magazine,” “direct” or “personality.”
+Despite this, Latin has immensely impacted our modern languages today—especially English—through its influence over grammar rules and vocabulary words.
+For instance, dozens of common English terms, such as “magazine,” “direct,” or “personality,” derive directly from Latin roots.

-Studying Latin helps us better understand how language works in general by allowing us to analyze word roots and structure while appreciating its historical significance.
+Studying Latin helps us better understand how language generally works by allowing us to analyze word roots and structure while appreciating its historical significance.

 You can check out more reasons to study Latin here.